canadadev/site/content/benefits/meetups.md

 row: "1"
 ---

-Local meetups with a monthly talk are great for networking and learning
+Local meetups with a monthly event are great for networking and learning

-### Benefits of Community
+### Benefits of Meetups

 * Networking
 * Learning